-Treatment operations for the depollution of waste motor vehicles (ELVs)
+Treatment operations for the depollution of waste motor vehicles

-The treatment / depollution of waste motor vehicles will consist of following when applicable:
+The treatment / depollution of waste motor vehicles stall consist of following when applicable:

-- The removal of the battery or batteries; - The removal of the liquefied petroleum gas tank; - The removal or neutralisation of all potentially explosive components (including air bags) through deployment;
+- The removal of the battery or batteries;

+- The removal of the liquefied petroleum gas tank;

+- The removal or neutralisation of all potentially explosive components (including air bags) through deployment;

-- The removal, collection and storage of all vehicle operating fluids (excluding those which need to be retained for the reuse / recycling of any operating parts), including;
+- The removal, collection and storage of all vehicle operating fluids, excluding those which need to be retained for the reuse / recycling of any operating parts, including;

 - Petrol or Diesel

 - Engine Oil

 - Brake fluid

-- Windscreen wash water / antifreeze (ethylene glycol) mix
+- Windscreen wash water / antifreeze mix (glycol)

 - Shock absorber oil

 - Air conditioning gases (where applicable)

 - The removal, so far as is feasible, of all components identified as containing mercury.

-In order to promote the subsequent recycling of ELVs, the following will be removed and segregated where present in order to promote to facilitate this:
+In order to promote the subsequent recycling of ELVs, the following may be removed and segregated where present in order to promote to facilitate this.

-- The catalyst or catalysts (hazardous waste); - The tyres; - Either during shredding & separation downstream or otherwise: large plastic components; - Either during shredding & separation or otherwise: glass

-Where any such article or material is removed it shall be done in such a way as best promotes its recycling.
+- The catalyst or catalysts (hazardous waste); - (Either during shredding or otherwise) of non-ferrous metal components; - The tyres; - (Either during shredding or otherwise) of all large plastic components; - (Either during shredding or otherwise) glass; - Where any such article or material is removed it shall be done in such a way as best promotes its recycling.